 In such a lightly insulated jacket, ventilation isn't as important as in the more heavily insulated pieces like the Helly Hansen Enigma.
 Nonetheless, the Sentinel's short pit zips transferred less air than most of the other jackets in our test.

 Interestingly, again as compared to the Spyder Titan, the Sentinel belies its budget roots.
 Spyder omitted from the Sentinel the pant-clips that it includes on the Titan.
 Surely the profit margin could allow for inclusion of this simple perk?
 However, Spyder does deliver the nicety of a goggle wipe in the chest pocket.

-The Sentinel jacket’s shell fabric, as noted above, is soft and comfortable to deal with.
+The Sentinel jacket's shell fabric, as noted above, is soft and comfortable to deal with.
 The cut is close enough to keep the weather out, but sleeve length is on the short side.
 The hood is uninsulated and has fiddly adjustments.
-These drawcord adjustments, very similar to those on the Editors Choice winning Patagonia Primo Down, keep the cords out of the way and serve to cinch the hood tight, but do so in an overly complicated way.
-So complicated that goggle- and glove-clad testers couldn’t tighten or loosen them unassisted.
+These drawcord adjustments, very similar to those on the Patagonia Primo Down Jacket, keep the cords out of the way and serve to cinch the hood tight, but do so in an overly complicated way.
+So complicated that goggle- and glove-clad testers couldn't tighten or loosen them unassisted.

 Our testers found nothing particularly notable or offensive about the style of the Spyder Sentinel.
 It is a neutral jacket in classic ski style, from a brand associated with ski racing culture and history.

 We recommend this jacket for the occasional, fair-weather skier that wants a jacket that will hold up for a long time.

 The Sentinel is at the less-expensive end of our testing scale, but other jackets in the review offer better bang for those few bucks.